HooJohn/boss-agent/CHANGENOTES.md

 # Change Notes: LMStudio and Local Model Support

-This document outlines the changes made to the `ii-agent` codebase to enable support for local large language models (LLMs) served via LMStudio, which exposes an OpenAI-compatible API endpoint.
+This document outlines the changes made to the `boss-agent` codebase to enable support for local large language models (LLMs) served via LMStudio, which exposes an OpenAI-compatible API endpoint.
 These changes allow users to leverage models like DeepSeek alongside the existing Anthropic API functionality.

 ## Key Feature: Local LLM Support via LMStudio